 When people know what you expect of them, they’re more likely to do it.
 Instead of focusing on punishing poor performance, focus on setting specific goals for each employee that can help drive better performance and reinforce the importance of doing good work.
 Make sure you have regular check-ins with each employee to track their progress towards their goals and provide guidance along the way.

 The goals you set for your agents need to be specific and time-bound, related to individual performance and overall company goals.
 The more detailed you can get on those goals the better.

 Here’s how you can create those goals (called Missions) in Kaizo.

 Rewarding employees for great customer service can also motivate them to perform at their highest level.
 They will feel gratitude and satisfaction for their efforts, which will motivate them to do better work in the future.
 When they believe that their organization sees and values their efforts, they are more likely to keep that internal motivation up.

 3. Leverage AI technology

 There are lots of processes that go into customer service.
 You handle returns, complaints, refunds, general Q&A, purchases, etc. No wonder it is so easy to get trapped amid all that data, trying to find a way to decrease your Resolution Time and stop tossing a customer around like a hot potato.

-Oftentimes, AI-powered customer service tools can help you keep track of customer satisfaction levels and identify areas where service needs to be improved.
+Top performers are already using the power of AI-powered and to help keep track of customer satisfaction levels and identify areas where service needs to be improved.
 It can also help you manage your customer service staff more effectively, by providing real-time data on call volume and customer wait times.

 This is why you need an all-in-one platform to bring all of those processes together for efficient customer support operations and empowered agents.
 Kaizo, for example, utilizes real-time data to track performance and analyzes insights and customer interactions to help you give agents actionable advice on where they can improve.
 With the help of Kaizo, you don’t have to worry about staffing issues in the workplace anymore.